MinjooAhn/sj_code/README.md

 - Excel Data Extractor: A script to extract relevant data from Excel files.

+## Foreigner Analysis

+-json dataset creator: Reads the excel datafile and creates a set of json files using the set template.

 ## Requirements

 To run the code in this repository, you'll need the following prerequisites: